Devansh3212/mined-hackathon-2025/README.md

+# Mined-Hackathon-2025
-# AI-Powered Research Paper Workbench
+# Paper to X

 ## Project Overview
 This project provides an AI-powered workbench for generating alternative content from research papers.
 It allows users to upload a research paper (PDF) and automatically generates: